Bankruptcy Can Give Small Businesses A Second Chance

-Dealing with debt can be difficult for anyone, but especially if your an owner of a struggling small business.
-When you and your family’s livelihood is threatened by insurmountable business debt, it may be time to consider filing bankruptcy.
+Dealing with debt can be difficult for anyone – but especially if you’re an owner of a struggling small business.
+When your family’s livelihood is threatened by insurmountable business debt, it may be time to consider filing bankruptcy.

 Sometimes, as an Orlando bankruptcy attorney, the best advice I can give my clients is to file personal bankruptcy, like Chapter 7, and get personal protection from the business debt liability.
 Once you’ve protected yourself from business creditors, you may find it’s not necessary to file bankruptcy for your small business.

-The short answer is, yes.
-Whether you file Chapter 7 Bankruptcy or Chapter 13 Bankruptcy, there are strategies that will allow you to keep your business running if it is in your best interest to do so.
+Whether you file for Chapter 7 bankruptcy or Chapter 13 bankruptcy, there are strategies that will allow you to keep your business running if it is in your best interest to do so.

 As with all my clients, with my small-business clients l conduct an in-depth analysis of your situation, taking into account all of the financial factors in your small-business bankruptcy case to determine if it makes sense to keep the business running.
 I will give you an honest and straightforward assessment of your situation and explain the options and their benefits and downfalls so you can make an educated decision about your financial future.

 It is not always easy to make these tough decisions for your business.
 However, you can count on the fact that I keep your best interests at heart when providing insight along the way.

 Breathe Fresh Air Into Your Business With Legal Help

 Bankruptcy and small businesses can be tricky – no doubt about it.
 I take a nonjudgmental approach to the decision my clients make.
 If you are ready to discover what options are available to you in this area, contact me to get started by calling 352-432-7003 or emailing me today.
 We can discuss how I can help you make some admittedly tough decisions about your small-business debt.